Alto trombone position chart

 So now that you have an understanding of the differences between the overtone series, let’s look at the alto positions.

-Because of the physics of the alto trombone, the lowest natural note just above the “false” tones is concert A. Pedal Eb is in first position and low A is the next natural tone on the horn.
+The physics of the alto trombone place low concert A as the lowest natural note just above the “false” tones.
+Pedal Eb is in first position and 7th position low A is the next natural tone on the horn.
 I do recommend that you learn to play those false tones between E and Ab for two reasons.

-The first reason is so that you can play notes you might be expected to play from a tenor trombone part.
-The second reason is to strengthen your ear for hearing pitch on the alto.
+First, so that you can play notes you might be expected to play from a tenor trombone part.
+Second so as to strengthen your ear for hearing pitch on the alto.
 Unlike the natural notes, the false tones are mostly dependent on your ear.

 Of course, I am referring to an alto without a trigger.
 With a trigger, you can play all those notes directly above pedal Eb.
 I have never cared to have a trigger on my alto.
 Too much unnecessary plumbing!